antlr/stringtemplate3/README.txt

-StringTemplate 3.0
+StringTemplate 3.1b1
-September 6, 2006
+August 6, 2007

 Terence Parr, parrt at cs usfca edu
 ANTLR project lead and supreme dictator for life University of San Francisco

-StringTemplate is a java template engine (with ports for C# and Python) for generating source code, web pages, emails, or any other formatted text output.
-StringTemplate is particularly good at multi-targeted code generators, multiple site skins, and internationalization/localization.
+ST (StringTemplate) is a java template engine (with ports for C# and Python) for generating source code, web pages, emails, or any other formatted text output.
+ST is particularly good at multi-targeted code generators, multiple site skins, and internationalization/localization.
 It evolved over years of effort developing jGuru.com.
-StringTemplate also generates this website and powers the ANTLR v3 code generator.
+ST also generates this website and powers the ANTLR v3 code generator.
 Its distinguishing characteristic is that it strictly enforces model-view separation unlike other engines.

 The main website is: